-The Organization has a policy of appropriating for distributions up to 5 percent annually of the prior calendar year end market value.
+The Organization has a policy of considering appropriating for distributions annually of the prior calendar year end market value.
 It is the intention of the fund that distributions not invade original endowment capital in establishing this policy and the Organization considered the long-term expected return on its endowment.
 This is consistent with the Organization's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.

-As of June 30, 2019, donor restricted net assets consists of \$134,000 to be held indefinitely.
-Income from the principal totaling \$100,000 is restricted to fund a scholarship.
-Income from the principal of \$34,000 can be used to support Girls Inc.'s general activities.
+In the first endowment, as of June 30, 2020, donor restricted net assets consist of \$134,000 to be held indefinitely.
+Income from the principal is restricted to fund scholarships.